sap-tutorials/sap-build-apps/tutorials/codejam-events-process-10/codejam-events-process-10.md

 ### Store instance ID
 We will want the 3rd-party system to call our process back, and we need to supply to it the process instance ID.
 So first we must store the value.

+1. Go back into your process, and make sure you have the Editable version open.

-1. With nothing selected (just click in an open space), open the side panel.
+    With nothing selected (just click in an open space), open the side panel.

     Under **Variables**, and then under **Custom Variables**, click **Configure**.